Alf Pugh: Football career

 On 15 April 1889, Wales were playing their British Home Championship match against Scotland at the Racecourse Ground.
 Wrexham; the regular goalkeeper, Jim Trainer, failed to turn up for the match, as Preston North End refused to release him.
-The kick-off was delayed while a replacement was sought; eventually the match got underway with Pugh in goal, before Gillam arrived some twenty minutes into the match.
-Neither 'keeper conceded a goal and the match ended 0–0; this was the first time in 14 matches between the countries that the Scots had failed to defeat the Welsh, and only the second international match in which neither team had managed to score, the first being the very first officially recognised international match, between Scotland and England on 30 November 1872.
+The kick-off was delayed while a replacement was sought; eventually, the match got underway with Pugh in goal, before Gillam arrived some twenty minutes into the match.
+Neither 'keeper conceded a goal, and the match ended 0–0; this was the first time in 14 matches between the countries that the Scots had failed to defeat the Welsh, and only the second international match in which neither team had managed to score, the first being the very first officially recognized international match, between Scotland and England on 30 November 1872.
 This was also the first use of a substitute in international football.

 Later life

 Pugh later kept the Union Vaults public house in Yorke Street, Wrexham.